-Dopamine, Serotonin, Oxycontin and Endorphins are all stimulated when we are experiencing love and lust.
-Those chemicals feels SO good that they are, in a way, addictive.
-Because our bodies only produce them at certain times, like when we are falling in love or after we exercise, when we don’t have them we crave them.
+Dopamine, Serotonin, Oxytocin, and Endorphins are all stimulated when we are experiencing love and lust.
+Those chemicals feel SO good that they are, in a way, addictive.
+Because our bodies only produce them at certain times, like when we are falling in love or after we exercise when we don’t have them we crave them.

 You know how, when after a lovely weekend together, you separate and the feeling is intensely painful?